line/kotlin-jdsl/reactive-core/README.md

 If you want to execute logic in parallel inside the withFactory or transactionWithFactory methods, it is not recommended.
 For more information, see [hibernate-reactive sessions-and-vertx-contexts](https://github.com/hibernate/hibernate-reactive/blob/main/documentation/src/main/asciidoc/reference/introduction.adoc#sessions-and-vertx-contexts).

 You can use the unwrapped Query directly, not the ReactiveQuery we made.
+Currently, there is only one real implementation of our ReactiveQuery, Mutiny.Query.
+so please be aware that unwrap is not possible with other types.

 ```kotlin
 val order = Order(...initialize code)